 We had 13 attendees at the work session in March, 16 in April and 15 in May.
-We had a cadre of 15 members who made two or more of the work session at Salem Avenue.
+We had a cadre of 15 members who made two or more of the work session at Salara Arman 271. made two or more of the work session at Salem Avenue.
 This cadre included Jim Blackstock, Harry Bundy, Ron Davis, Rob Fisher, Landon Gregory, Gordon Hamilton, Larry Hill, Chris and Harold Hunley, Roger Link, Skip Salmon, Charlie Schlotthober, Ben Shank, Joe Shaw, and Dave Stephenson.